 Remember to have cash on hand.
 If you have an infant or pets, remember to include supplies they will need, too.

-Clean outdoor drains to reduce the risk of flooding from rain.
-Wind-blown items and flooding can damage your air conditioning unit.
-If a hurricane is approaching, move outdoor furniture and garbage cans indoors, and secure windows and doors (including your garage door).
+Clean outdoor drains to prevemt damage from pooling water.
+Wind-blown items and flooding can affect your air conditioning unit.
+If a hurricane is approaching, move outdoor furniture and garbage cans indoors, and secure windows and doors.

 Make copies of important documents, including home and health insurance policies.
-You should keep these in a portable, waterproof container with your disaster kit.
-Taking these precautions can mitigate loss in the event of a hurricane.
+You should keep these in a portable, waterproof container.
+Taking these precautions can mitigate any loss in the event of a hurricane.
 For information about repairing HVAC systems after a storm, contact the experts at Cool Connections, Inc. at 904-685-1582.

 Image provided by Shutterstock